I'm

 and aligning them with realistic hypotheses

 about evolution and emergence.
-Here are some specific

 questions I've been thinking about lately: